 Rhiannon is a sitarist from the Maihar Gharana.
 She is based in Marin County, CA, where she studies at the Ali Akbar College of Music with Alam Khan, son and disciple of Maestro Ali Akbar Khan, and with Arjun Verma, also a disciple of Khansahib’s.

 Upon her return, Rhiannon was encouraged to apply for a BFA in Music Composition.
 She transferred to California Institute of the Arts in 2012, and received her degree in 2015.
-Through CalArts, Rhiannon realized that she wanted to devote her musical life to the study and performance of North Indian Classical music.
+While attending CalArts, Rhiannon realized that she wanted to devote her musical life to the study and performance of North Indian Classical music.

 At CalArts, Rhiannon studied sitar with Ustad Aashish Khan, tala with Pandit Swapan Chaudhuri and Randy Gloss, composition with performer/composers Vinny Golia, Michael Fink, and Neelamjit Dhillon, Javanese gamelan with Pak Djoko Walujo, and Balinese gamelan with Pak Nyoman Wenten.
 At Calarts, she continued to develop her unique composition style, inspired by her study of North Indian Classical music, Western Classical music, Jazz, Balinese Gamelan, and Javanese Gamelan.